ausnimbus/s2i-nodejs/README.md

 ## Hacking

-`hack/run` will build and test all images
+`hack/run build` will build and test all images `hack/run update` will update all Dockerfiles

 `docker-squash` is used to to squash the final image: